Duan Pidi: Defeat and death

 Faced with imminent defeat, Pidi planned to flee alone to the south to serve Sima Rui.
-However, Shao Xu's brother, Shao Ji (邵樂) detained him and handed over Sima Rui's envoy, Wang Ying (王英) to Shi Hu.
+However, Shao Xu's brother, Shao Ji (邵洎) detained him and handed over Sima Rui's envoy, Wang Ying (王英) to Shi Hu.
 Shortly after, Shao Ji and his sons bound themselves to coffins and went out to surrender.
 When Pidi met with Shi Hu, he said to him, "I have received the favor of the Jin, and my ambition was to destroy you.
 It is unfortunate that things have come to this, but I cannot respect you."
 Shi Le and Shi Hu had always respected Pidi, so much so that after his capture, Shi Hu lifted him up in the air and had him saluted as a gesture of companionship.
 Pidi was made Champion General, while Wenyang was made General of the Household Gentlemen of the Left.

 Despite Shi Le's favour, Pidi remained loyal to the Jin.
 Pidi often dressed himself in clothing used in the Jin court and held the imperial staff of authority that Sima Rui gave him.
 Shi Le was worried that Pidi's attitude foreboded a future revolt.
 After some time, Shi Le had Pidi put to death along with Wenyang and Shao Xu.